 Level 4 – Do Not Travel: This is the highest advisory level due to greater likelihood of life-threatening risks.
 During an emergency, the U.S. government may have very limited ability to provide assistance.
 The Department of State advises that U.S. citizens not travel to the country or to leave as soon as it is safe to do so.
 The Department of State provides additional advice for travelers in these areas in the Travel Advisory.
 Conditions in any country may change at any time.

 An interactive map is on each country page.
-Click on “View Larger Map” to see countries color coded with the Travel Advisory levels.
-Countries with varying levels of advice will be striped to indicate you should read the whole travel advisory for more details.
+Click on “View Larger Map” on the page or see travelmaps.state.gov to view countries color-coded with the Travel Advisory levels.
+Countries with varying levels of travel advice have stripes to indicate you should read the whole Travel Advisory for more details.

 U.S. embassies and consulates abroad issue Alerts to inform U.S. citizens of specific safety and security concerns in a country, such as demonstrations, crime trends, and weather events.
 A standard, easy-to-read format makes them easy to access, understand, and take action.